 To be honest, I wasn't caught up in the owl craze that seemed to sweep the world a couple of years ago.
 Sure, they are cute but not really my thing.
 I really like hummingbirds, dolphins and lying in a hammock with a cold drink!
 Funnily enough, during research on owls to help the kids with their mini project, I actually gained quite a fascination for these beautiful animals.

 Our owl mini-project was a complete success with the girls.
-My eldest, who is 8, is a very kinesthetic learner so I like to keep projects as hands-on and interactive as I can.
+My eldest is a very kinesthetic learner so I like to keep projects as hands-on and interactive as I can.
 Both the girls also love worksheets and printables.
 Anything they can write on and colour will keep them going for hours.

 Our learning-about-owls day started with a toddler tantrum, spilt cereal all over the floor and a lengthy discussion about what pants to wear that day but then we made it to reading a beautiful book about owls that we got from the local library.
 It was a non-fiction reader with full colour photos that my first grader read aloud to her siblings.
 We talked about the different species of owl and the range of sizes.
 The girls wanted to know what the smallest owl in the world was and we discovered the Elf Owl which only grows to about 13cm (or 5") in height!
 That's around the size of an average coffee cup.